-Background: Breast Neoplasms is one of the most prevalent cancers in women.
-In the early stages, the disease can be diagnosed and controlled by Breast Self-Examination(BSE).But sometimes attitude barriers avoiding women to BSE.
-The aim of this study was to investigate the attitudes barriers of breast self-examination from the perspective of women who refer to health centers affiliated to Shiraz University of Medical Sciences (SUMS).
+Background: Breast Neoplasms is believed to be one of the most prevalent types of cancer in women.
+In the early stages, the disease could be diagnosed and controlled by breast self-examination (BSE).
+However, attitude barriers stop women to BSE on a number of occasions.
+We conducted the present study to investigate the attitude barriers of breast self-examination from the perspective of women who referred to health centers affiliated to Shiraz University of Medical Sciences (SUMS).

-Method:the research was conducted as a cross sectional method in August to September 2019 on women 20- 60 years referring to health centers affiliated to SUMS.
-Participants were selected by simple Random sampling and 101 complete questionnaires were returned.
-Data collection tool was the researcher-made questionnaire included 5 comonents(12 items) in Likert scales.
-Data were analyzed by SPSS22 software using One sample T-test, Independednt T-test and Pearson correlation.
+Methods: The current research was conducted as a cross sectional method from August to September 2019 on women aged 20- 60 years referring to health centers affiliated to SUMS.
+The participants were selected with simple Random sampling and 101 complete questionnaires were returned.
+The data collection tool was the researcher-made questionnaire comprising 5 components (12 items) in Likert scales.
+The obtained data were analyzed with SPSS22 software using One sample T-test, Independednt T-test, and Pearson correlation.

-Results: Except for the component of mental beliefs (P=0.92), all other components, were significantly lower than expected (p <0.001).
-The mean scores were for embarrassment (2.85±0.48), previous knowledge (2.93±0.69), negligence (3.03±0.49), and fear of breast mass (3.05±0.43)respectively.
-Attitudinal barriers decreased with increasing education (p=0.01).
-Also, in evaluating the correlation between the components, the highest correlation was between previous knowledge effect and Negligence(r=0.66), Embarrassing(r=0.52), fear of breath mass (0.50) respectively.
-Also correlation between negligence and fear of breast madd was 0.52.
+Results: Except for the component of mental beliefs (P=0.92), all the other components were significantly lower than expected (P<0.001).
+The mean scores were for embarrassment (2.85±0.48), previous knowledge (2.93±0.69), negligence (3.03±0.49), and fear of breast mass (3.05±0.43).
+Attitudinal barriers decreased with the increase in education (P=0.01).
+Moreover, regarding the evaluation of the correlation between the components, the highest correlation was between previous knowledge effect and negligence (r=0.66), embarrassment (r=0.52), fear of breath mass (0.50).
+Additionally, the correlation between negligence and fear of breast madd was found to be 0.52.

-Conclusion:Because some factors such as incorrect previous knowledge, embarrassment, fear and forgetfulness are barriers to BSE, designing educational programs at different age and educational levels is essential especially for adolescents.
-To eliminate previous misconceptions and attitudes, creating good culture through public media and social networks can be effective.
+Conclusion: Since certain factors, such as incorrect previous knowledge, examination-associated embarrassment, fear, and forgetfulness are barriers to BSE, designing educational programs at different ages and educational levels seems to be essential, for adolescents in particular.
+To eliminate previous misconceptions and attitudes, creating good culture through public media and social networks could be effective.